About Dr. O’Holleran

-Dr. James O’Holleran is a board-certified orthopedic surgeon with dual fellowship training in advanced shoulder reconstruction and sports medicine.
-His special interests in the shoulder include arthroscopic reconstruction, rotator cuff repair, and instability surgery, as well as total shoulder replacement, and such complex open reconstructions as tendon transfers.
+Dr. O’Holleran is a board-certified orthopedic surgeon with dual fellowship training in advanced shoulder reconstruction and sports medicine.
+His special interests in the shoulder include arthroscopic reconstruction, rotator cuff repair, and instability surgery as well as total shoulder replacement and complex open reconstructions like tendon transfers.
 He also specializes in all aspects of sports medicine-related knee injuries, including arthroscopy, ligament reconstruction, cartilage repair, and joint preservation.
 Additionally, he cares for elbow injuries in throwing athletes, including biceps tendon repairs and elbow arthroscopy.
 He is a regular instructor at several local, regional, and national educational meetings where he instructs other surgeons on the latest innovations in shoulder and knee surgery.

-Jim attended Yale University Medical School, where he graduated with honors.
-He was class president and was a winner of the Nicholas Giarman prize for outstanding graduating thesis.
-While at Yale, he was awarded the prestigious Howard Hughes Medical Institute –National Institutes of Health Research Scholars Program to study molecular biology at the National Cancer Institute in Bethesda, Maryland for one year.
+James attended Yale School of Medicine, where he graduated with honors.
+He was class president and was a winner of the Nicholas J. Giarman prize for outstanding graduating thesis.
+While at Yale, he was awarded the prestigious Howard Hughes Medical Institute National Institutes of Health Research Scholars Program to study molecular biology at the National Cancer Institute in Bethesda, Maryland, for one year.

-After Yale, Jim was accepted to the Harvard Combined Orthopaedic Residency Program, where he studied orthopaedics for five years.
-While at Harvard, he was awarded the William H. Thomas Outstanding Resident of his class, as well as the Outstanding Clinical Graduating Thesis award.
+After Yale, James was accepted to the Harvard Combined Orthopaedic Residency Program, where he studied orthopedics for five years.
+While at Harvard, he was awarded the William H. Thomas Outstanding Resident of his class as well as the Outstanding Clinical Graduating Thesis award.

-Jim was then accepted to his second specialty fellowship, in sports medicine at the world-famous Hospital for Special Surgery in New York City.
+James was then accepted to his second specialty fellowship in sports medicine at the world-famous Hospital for Special Surgery in New York City.
 He was trained by a staff of 23 knee and shoulder specialists, including the world-famous Drs.
 Russell Warren, David Altchek, Tom Wickiewicz, Edward Craig, Scott Rodeo, and others.

-While in New York, Jim was the assistant team physician for the New York Giants, where he traveled with the team and cared for players on the sidelines during games and at training camp in Albany, New York.
-His fellowship mentors are the team physicians for the New York Giants, New York Mets, New York Knicks, New Jersey Nets, the U.S. Open Tennis Tournament, the U.S. Olympic Swimming Team and several Division 1 colleges including St. Johns University.
+While in New York, James was the assistant team physician for the New York Giants, where he traveled with the team and cared for players on the sidelines during games and at training camp in Albany, New York.
+His fellowship mentors are the team physicians for the New York Giants, New York Mets, New York Knicks, New Jersey Nets, the U.S. Open Tennis Tournament, the U.S. Olympic Swimming Team, and several Division 1 colleges including St. John's University.

-Jim’s interests include golf, tennis, skiing and travel, while most of his time is spent with his awesome wife, coaching his kids and shuttling them to countless sporting events.
+Jim’s interests include golf, tennis, skiing, and traveling, while most of his time is spent with his awesome wife, coaching his kids, and shuttling them to countless sporting events.